-Tables will typically fill the available text column width, but there are options if you want to have control over alternate table widths.
+Tables will typically fill the available text column width, but there are options if you need specific control over table widths.

-If you are using the default DITA-FMx structure applications, all tables regardless of their type are set to use proportional widths.
-This means that the table will expand to fill the width of the current column and all cells within the table will proportionally fill the table based on the widths you assign.
+If you are using the default DITA-FMx structure applications, all tables, regardless of their type, are set to use proportional widths.
+This means that the table will expand to fill the width of the current text column and all cells within the table will proportionally fill the table based on the widths you assign.